4th October 2023

 Work related difficulties

-This involves bespoke psychotherapeutic energy healing.
-It is a combination of talking treatments involving personal coaching combined with energy healing approaches such as Reiki, Vortex and Crystal energies and Sound Vibration.
+This involves bespoke psychotherapeutic energy techniques.
+It is a combination of talking treatments involving personal coaching combined with complementary therapies (e.g. Sound therapy).
 The aim is to treat the individual holistically with mind-body-soul interaction and connection in order to integrate and balance the physical and emotional body, aligning it with the human energy field (HEF) in order to enhance wellbeing and homeostasis within the individual.
 Healing ARTS are powerful in bringing about transformation, inner healing, balance and integration and may alleviate certain problems such as physical or emotional difficulties/problems or bring them into awareness so that they can be worked with medically and therapeutically.
 These transformative healing arts may sometimes impact suppressed or repressed emotional and physical tensions so that they are pushed to the surface in order to be released or resolved.
 The Healing Arts can complement medical treatment but it is Not an alternative to medical treatment.